tofuutils/tenv/README.md

 String (Default: https://releases.hashicorp.com)

-URL to install Terraform (can differ from its default, an artifact proxy will not disturb the retrieving of release index.json, however releases listing continue to use API).
+URL to install Terraform, changing it assume an artifact proxy use (TFENV_LIST_URL copy it, and if it differ from its default value, TFENV_LIST_MODE is set to "html", because an artifact proxy usage will not disturb the retrieving of index.json for a release, but will freeze the json list of releases).

 `tenv tf` subcommands `detect`, `install`, `list-remote` and `use` support a `--remote-url`, `-u` flag version.